Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

-The Google Nest is equipped with a function called Furnace Heads Up, which will alert you if it detects a problem with your heating system.
+The Google Nest is equipped with a function called Furnace Heads Up, which will alert you if it notices a problem with your heating system.
 You’ll see the warning on the thermostat, in the app and in your monthly Nest Home report.

 Your Furnace is Short Cycling